Ketchup thief leaves apology note at NJ restaurant, replaces stolen bottle

 (CNN) – A ketchup thief’s apology note has gotten plenty of attention online.

-The thief left the note at a Perkins Restaurant and Bakery in New Jersey, saying karma and guilt caught up with them after they stole a bottle of ketchup a few weeks back.
+The thief left the note at a Perkins Restaurant & Bakery in New Jersey, saying karma and guilt caught up with them after they stole a bottle of ketchup a few weeks back.

 The thief said they got into a car accident just hours after the theft.